-21. Annotation cum laude
+18. Annotation cum laude

 - 1. If in determining the result of a final examination, it appears that the student has shown evidence of exceptional competence, the Examinations Board can award the annotation cum laude. - 2.
 The annotation will be determined on the basis of the unweighted average result for all components included in the examination programme insofar as these components are awarded a mark. - 3.
-The annotation cum laude will be awarded if the following conditions have been met: - a. the result for each individual course component is 8 or higher; Contrary to this provision, a 7 or 7.5 may be awarded for one course only (with the exception of the Master's thesis); - b. the unweighted average result for all course components specified on the list of marks is 8 or higher; - c. the student did not re-sit an examination for any course; - d. initial results achieved that are not graded 1-10 must also have been awarded a pass; - e. exemption was granted for a maximum of 12 credits. - 4.
+The annotation cum laude will be awarded if the following conditions have been met: - a. the result for each individual course component is 8 or higher; Contrary to this provision, a 7 or 7.5 may be awarded for one course only (with the exception of the Master's thesis); - b. the unweighted average result for all course components specified on the list of marks is 8 or higher; - c. the student did not re-sit an examination for any course.
+A 'no show' registration is not seen as an exam attempt; - d. exemption was granted for a maximum of 12 credits; - e. the student completed the programme within the nominal study duration. - 4.
 Extra-curricular course components will be excluded from the weighting process when determining a cum laude annotation. - 5.
 The Examinations Board reserves the right to take other factors into account in its assessment.
+Transitional provision: